 Humphrey Bogart was one of Hollywood’s most famous actors.
-In 1942, he starred in "Casablanca", which won the 1943 Academy Award for Best Picture, got him nominated for Best Actor and made him the highest paid actor up to that time, with an income of more than $460,000 a year.
+In 1942, he starred in Casablanca, which won the 1943 Academy Award for Best Picture, got him nominated for Best Actor and made him the highest paid actor up to that time, with an income of more than $460,000 a year.
 As a high school student he was expelled from the prestigious Phillips Academy (Andover) for smoking and drinking, and he continued these harmful habits for the rest of his life.
-They caused the esophageal cancer and throat cancer that killed him in 1957, at the very young age of 58.
+They are the likely causes of the esophageal and throat cancers that killed him in 1957, at the very young age of 58.

-Early Life He was born on Christmas Day 1899, into a miserable marriage between a narcotic-addicted father who was a heart and lung surgeon, and a mother who was a wealthy heiress and a commercial-illustrator who earned more than three times as much as her husband.
-She had her children call her "Maud" instead of "mother".
+He was born on Christmas Day 1899, into a miserable marriage between a narcotic-addicted father who was a heart and lung surgeon, and a mother who was a wealthy heiress and a commercial illustrator who earned more than three times as much as her husband.
 They lived in a fancy Manhattan apartment and on a 55-acre estate in upstate New York.
 In 1918, after being expelled from Andover, he enlisted in the Navy.
-There he acquired his trademark lip scar when he was escorting a Navy prisoner, who asked him for a cigarette.
+There he acquired his trademark lip scar when he was escorting a Navy prisoner who asked him for a cigarette.
 As he looked for a match, the prisoner cracked him on the mouth with his handcuffs and ran away.
 His studio and friends gave other versions of the story, but this was his explanation.

 With the stock market crash in 1929, acting jobs were hard to come by and he left Broadway for Hollywood.
-At that time, his parents lost their vast fortune in the stock market crash, separated, and his father died in 1934.
+At that time, his parents lost their vast fortune in the stock market crash and separated.
+His father died in 1934.
 At first Bogart had a hard time finding jobs in depression-era Hollywood but by 1935 he was a star and appeared in five to ten movies a year.
-Meanwhile, his wife Mary had a big hit on Broadway ("A Touch of Brimstone", 1935), and would not leave New York for Hollywood.
-They divorced in 1937 and less than a year later, he married actress Mayo Methot.
+Meanwhile, his wife Mary had a big hit on Broadway (A Touch of Brimstone, 1935), and would not leave New York for Hollywood.
+They divorced in 1937 and less than a year later, Bogart married actress Mayo Methot.
 Bogart and Mayo stayed married for seven years but no one could understand why.
 Throughout the marriage she repeatedly and accurately accused him of cheating on her.
 She drank more alcohol and got drunk even more often than he did, threw dishes and pots at him, set the house on fire, stabbed him with a knife, and slashed her wrists.
 He returned the fire by constantly insulting and hitting her.
 He belittled her with the nickname "Sluggy" and then gave the same offensive name to his motorboat.

 On January 14, 1957, he lost consciousness and died the next day.
 He was buried with the gold whistle from a pre-marriage charm bracelet he gave to Bacall.
 It was inscribed, "If you want anything, just whistle."
 In their first movie together, Bacall had said to him, "You know how to whistle don't you?
 You just put your lips together and blow".